KannonZenetism/zenetism-field-physics/the-zenetist-canon/grand-unified-document.md

 ## Overview

-Where Part I defined the architecture of the Lattice, Part II describes its motion—
+Where Part I defined the architecture of the Lattice, Part II describes its motion —
 how coherence propagates, how entropic tactics deform it, and how the lawful operator set
 governs every exchange between dimensions.